-WHO IS ELIGIBLE: The Florida Wildlife Federation (FWF) Florida Photo Contest is open to all photographers in the United States who are at least 15 years of age (with the exception of the kids category.
+WHO IS ELIGIBLE: The Florida Wildlife Federation (FWF)/ Lou Kellenberger Florida Photo Contest is open to all photographers in the United States who are at least 15 years of age (with the exception of the kids category.
 See below for more details).
 FWF employees are not eligible.
 FWF reserves the right to verify, in its sole judgment, entrant eligibility.

-CONTEST ENTRY PERIOD: FWF Florida Photo Contest opens at 9:00 am Eastern Daylight Time (EDT) on May 1, 2016, and the final date for submitting photos is December 31, 2016, at 11:59 pm Eastern Daylight Time.
+CONTEST ENTRY PERIOD: FWF Florida Photo Contest opens at 9:00 am Eastern Daylight Time (EDT) on May 1, 2020, and the deadline for submitting photos is December 31, 2020, at 11:59 pm Eastern Daylight Time.
 To avoid uploading delays, do not wait until the final days of the contest to enter.
-FWF anticipates notifying winners by early February 2017.
-FWF may enlarge the Contest Entry Period in its sole discretion.
+FWF anticipates notifying winners by February 2021.
+FWF may extend the Contest Entry Period in its sole discretion.

 ENTRY INFORMATION: All photos must have complete information attached, including their subjects, locations, stories behind the photos, digital adjustments and camera equipment.
 The judges use this information to help them select the winners.
-Not providing full information may disqualify your entry by the Judges.
+Not providing full information may disqualify your entry.

-PHOTOS SHOULD ALL BE OF FLORIDA SCENES AND/OR NATIVE PLANTS, FLOWERS, AND WILDLIFE.
+PHOTOS SHOULD ALL BE OF FLORIDA SCENES AND/OR NATIVE PLANTS, FLOWERS, OR WILDLIFE.

 CATEGORIES: Photographers must enter each image in one of the following categories.
 The same photo can be entered in up to three categories.
 If you wish to move a photo to another category after you have uploaded, simply change that photo’s category on the upload page prior to the contest deadline.

-4. Recreation - This would be a well-composed scene that includes human(s) or human-made object(s) that are participating or designed to recreate in nature.
-For example, this is not a close-up of someone in a kayak, but rather a kayaker paddling on a lovely waterway (or hiker on a trail, etc).
-Or it could be a string of colorful beached kayaks along a lovely waterway, emphasis on lovely waterway (or trail, etc).
+4. Recreation - This would be well-composed scenes that includes human(s) or human-made object(s) that are participating or designed to recreate in nature.
+For example, this is not a close-up of someone in a kayak, but rather a kayaker paddling on a lovely waterway (or hiker on a trail, etc.).
+Or it could be a string of colorful beached kayaks along a lovely waterway, emphasis on lovely waterway (or trail, etc.).

 5. Sunset/Sunrise - This would be a landscape photo that includes a rising or setting sun, or the early/late light shining on the landscape/waterscape or sky, or even the light on a scene just before the sun rises or just after it sets.